onflow/flow-go/pkg/language/docs/language.md

 ### Interface Implementation

-Declaring implementations for an interface is done in the type definition of the resource or struct.
+Declaring implementations for an interface is done in the type declaration of the composite data type (e.g., structure, resource).
-After you normally speicify the type and the name, follow that with a colon (`:`) and the name of one or more interfaces you are implementing.
+The kind and the name are followed by a colon (`:`) and the name of one or more interfaces to implement.

-This will tell the checker to enforce any requirements from the specified interfaces onto the type you are delcaring.
+This will tell the checker to enforce any requirements from the specified interfaces onto the declared type.

 ```bamboo,file=interface-implementation.bpl
 // Declare a resource named `ExampleToken` that has to implement the `FungibleToken` interface.